API health policy#

 Breaking API Changes#

-What is the public API and what is a breaking API change?#
+What is the public Rust API and what is a breaking API change?#

-In general, an item is part of the public API if it appears on the docs.rs page.
+An item is part of the public Rust API if it appears on the docs.rs page.

-Breaking public API changes are those that require users to change their code for it to compile and execute, and are listed as “Major Changes” in the SemVer Compatibility Section of the Cargo Book.
-Common examples of breaking changes include:
+Breaking changes require users to modify their code for it to compile and run, and are listed as “Major Changes” in the SemVer Compatibility Section of the Cargo Book.
+Common examples include:

 Examples of non-breaking changes include: